CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-initialize-method.md

 ## <a name="parameters"></a>Paramètres
  `importer`
- dans Interface de l’importateur de métadonnées à laquelle ce lecteur sera associé.
+ [in] The metadata importer interface with which this reader will be associated.

  `filename`
- dans Nom de fichier du module.
-Vous pouvez utiliser le `pIStream` paramètre à la place.
+ [in] The file name of the module.
+You can use the `pIStream` parameter instead.

  `searchPath`
- dans Chemin d’accès à rechercher.
+ [in] The path to search.
 Ce paramètre est optionnel.

  `pIStream`
- dans Le flux de fichier, utilisé comme alternative au paramètre filename.
+ [in] The file stream, used as an alternative to the filename parameter.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode est réussie; Sinon, E_FAIL ou un autre code d’erreur.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="remarks"></a>Notes
- Vous devez spécifier un seul des `filename` `pIStream` paramètres ou, mais pas les deux.
+ You need to specify only one of the `filename` or the `pIStream` parameters, not both.
 Le paramètre `searchPath` est optionnel.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- **En-tête :** CorSym. idl, CorSym. h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Voir aussi